Skip to main content

 The Royal Navy is offering the opportunity for Scout leaders to go on a free paddlesport instructor course run by Prime Paddling.

-New course dates will released soon, keep checking back for more details!
+New course dates will be released soon, keep checking back for more details.

-As well as gaining the Paddlesport Instructor (PSI) qualification, leaders will gain a B1 Canoeing or Kayaking permit, satisfying the Scout requirement in the Policy, Organisation and Rules (POR).
+As well as gaining the Paddlesport Instructor (PSI) qualification, leaders will gain a B1 Canoeing or Kayaking permit, satisfying the Scout requirement in POR.

 Course attendees must have the following qualifications to be accepted onto the course:

-If you would like to take part and meet the pre-course requirements detailed above, please fill out the form below to register your interest.
+If you would like to take part and meet the pre-course requirements detailed above, please find out how to get qualified here.

 Important Information

-• By signing up to take part, you give your consent to share your data directly with the The Royal Navy and Prime Paddling.
-Please check their privacy policies for further information
+• By signing up to take part, you give your consent to share your data directly with The Royal Navy and Prime Paddling.
+Please check their privacy policies for further information.

 Free Powerboat Instructor courses for adult volunteers